nat-418/vizf/README.md

 select multiple files.
 If given a path like `~/Code`, fzf will match only on files and beneath that path, e.g., the `/foo` in `~/Code/foo`.

+By default, vizf will try to open files with your `$VISUAL` editor, but will fall back to `vi`.

 I tend to bind shell abbreviations like `vin` to `vizf ~/.config/nvim/`.

 ## Install